-We may expend our limited resources to pursue a particular product candidate or indication and fail to capitalize on product candidates or indications that may be more profitable or for which there is a greater likelihood of success.
+To the extent we resume development of our product candidates, we may expend our limited resources to pursue a particular product candidate or indication and fail to capitalize on product candidates or indications that may be more profitable or for which there is a greater likelihood of success.

-Because we have limited financial and managerial resources, we focus on research programs and product candidates that we identify for specific indications.
+Because we have limited financial and managerial resources, we have focused on research programs and product candidates that we identify for specific indications.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to timely capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable products.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.